Avelous/Canto-x-Se-2/README.md

-# Scaffold-Eth 2

-⚠️ This project is currently under active development.
-Things might break.
-Feel free to check the open issues & create new ones.

-Scaffold-Eth 2 is an open-source toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+# Canto Starter Kit <<>> SE-2

+Ready to take your dApp development on Canto to the next level?
+Look no further than Canto StarterKit !
+Our pre-configured kit makes it a breeze to run seamlessly on Canto and Canto testnets.
+Let Canto Starter Kit handle the heavy lifting so you can focus on unleashing your creativity and taking the dApp world by storm!

 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

-It's a new version of [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth/tree/master) with its core functionality.
-Built using NextJS, RainbowKit, Hardhat, Wagmi and Typescript.
+Built using NextJS, RainbowKit, Hardhat, Redstone, Wagmi and Typescript.

 - ✅ **Contract Component**: Edit and test Solidity smart contracts on your frontend.
 - 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
 - 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.
+- 📜 **Interact with all the Canto contracts through one page locally
+- 🧱 **Custom hooks / components / util function like fetching price from readstone

 ## Contents